Celeste-AI/Celeste-AI/howsheworks.md

 ---
 ## Part 2: States, and what they mean!
 Celeste has many states that do various different things, each one controls another part of her code and or allow her to do various actions.
+There's a lot of stuff going on behind the scenes but theres a lot of common things that go on ontop of the more rare ones, so while every specific variation may not be listed and full info may not be there here is the general idea behind each common state.

 * # IDLE
 > In this state she is not really doing anything of note and is just standing by idle waiting for external or internal forces to act against her.